larssb/HealOps/ReadMe.md

         * They can assist you when troubleshooting.
             By:
             * Showing you what is wrong.
-            * By runing them recursively after having fixed "SOMETHING" to see if that made "X" work.
+            * By running them recursively after having fixed "SOMETHING" to see if that made "X" work.

 ## Repairing